practicalli/spacemacs/docs/spacemacs-basics/evil-tools/iedit.md

 Make multiple matching edits within a buffer

-`SPC s e` to start [`evil-iedit-state`](https://github.com/syl20bnr/evil-iedit-state){target=_blank} to quickly edit multiple occurrences of a symbol within a buffer or selection.
-Use iedit with helm-ag to [make multiple matching edits across a project](replacing-text-across-projects.md).
+`SPC s e` to start [:globe_with_meridians: `evil-iedit-state`](https://github.com/syl20bnr/evil-iedit-state){target=_blank} to quickly edit multiple occurrences of a symbol within a buffer or selection.

+Use iedit with helm-ag to [:fontawesome-solid-book-open: make multiple matching edits across a project](replacing-text-across-projects.md).

 `e` within visual state and symbol highlight transient state also enables iedit.